-All competing and exhibition bands and their booster groups utilizing hotel accommodations for their stay during the following Bands of America Grand Championships events are required to make their hotel reservations through the BOA Housing Bureau.
-Bands that violate this policy will not be permitted to perform and forfeit all enrollment fees.
+All competing and exhibition bands and their booster groups\ utilizing hotel accommodations for their stay during Bands of America Grand National Championships, the Indianapolis Super Regional Championship, and the St. Louis Super Regional Championship are required to make their hotel reservations through the BOA Housing Bureau.